hmchen47/DataScience/ML/MLNN-Hinton/a12-Learning.md

   </table>

   + backpropagation: failed to converge in two cases
-  + Rprop: converge almsot all cases and faster up to about 2.5 factor w.r.t.
+  + Rprop: converge almost all cases and faster up to about 2.5 factor w.r.t.
 BP

 ### 8.3.4 The Dynamic Adaption Algorithm

 + Salomon's Proposal
   + Salomon, R. (1992), Verbesserung konnektionistischer Lernverfahren, die nachder Gradientenmethode arbeiten, PhD Thesis, Technical University of Berlin
   + Idea: using the negative gradient direction to generate tow new points instead of one, the one w/ lowest error used for the next iteration

 + Modeling the algorithm